 NTSB via Twitter

-NTSB investigators retrieve the black box data recorder from the derailed Metro-North train on Sunday.
+NTSB investigators retrieve an event recorder from the derailed Metro North train.

 The train's engineer told first responders when they arrived at the scene that he had hit the brakes as the train approached the turn, sources told NBC News on Sunday afternoon.
 He was a "respected veteran" with 20 years of Metro-North experience who suffered minor injuries, the sources said.